By Diana Bocco

 Dogs don’t see the same world we do.
 For them, things might look a little grainier and a lot less vibrant.
 Then again, dogs can also see things we can only dream about.

 Here are six fascinating facts about your dog’s vision.

 Dogs See Fewer Colors Than We Do

-While scientists used to believe that dogs were color blind, turns out your dog can see colors, but with a different spectrum.
-“Dogs do have fewer color sensitive cone receptors in their retinas than their human counterparts,” says Dr. Martin Goldstein, an integrative veterinarian and author of The Nature of Healing Animals.
-“In essence, this would make them similar to a person who is red-green color blind.”
+While scientists used to believe that dogs were colour blind, turns out your dog can see colours, but with a different spectrum.
+“Dogs do have fewer colour sensitive cone receptors in their retinas than their human counterparts,” says Dr. Martin Goldstein, an integrative veterinarian and author of The Nature of Healing Animals.
+“In essence, this would make them similar to a person who is red-green colour blind.”

 That doesn’t mean dogs can’t see red—it just doesn’t look as vibrant to them.
 “That bright red toy has always looked a brown shade to them,” says Dr. Gary Ryder, who works for VCA Southwest Michigan Animal Emergency and Referral Center.
 “This is why you may see a preferential treatment toward the blues and violets, as that is where the strength of their cones lies.”

 On the other hand, dogs’ vision is more in tune with sepias and pastels than the full range that humans see, according to Ryder.
 “It has actually been reported that they can very accurately differentiate among different shades of gray, even though they would appear closely associated to us humans,” Goldstein adds.